 For the content preparation of the examination in political science we recommend the following sources:

 - NaUKMA entry exam Political Sciences 2019 – Questions and Topics: https://vstup.ukma.edu.ua/wp-content/uploads/2019/04/FV-Politologiya_2019.pdf

-- EU Politics and Affairs: Have a look at the EU Publications Office – Institutions, Politics and Policies explained: https://op.europa.eu/en/web/general-publications/eu-at-a-glance
+- EU Politics and Affairs / EU Publications Office – Institutions, Politics and Policies explained: https://op.europa.eu/en/web/general-publications/eu-at-a-glance

 The Master’s thesis (from 2019 is only a joint work) is supervised by a German and Ukrainian lecturer.
 Therefore, it is usually advisable to write the work in English, so that both sides can evaluate the work.
 If the two supervisors are equally Ukrainian or German, these languages can of course also be agreed upon.

 - Which subjects are the course concerned with?
 Is there a module overview anywhere?
 Did I understand correctly that courses are taught in both German and English?
 How long, how many semesters?

 The program has been modularised since 2019.
 This means that there are 11 topic modules with specific learning objectives and ECTS points.
 You can find an overview in our program description (http://des-kyiv.org/study_program/).
 The degree programme is harmonised for the two years and at both universities and examinations are mutually recognised.
 Since the lecturers are Ukrainians, Germans and international guests, the teaching languages are approximately German (50 %), English (25 %), Ukrainian (25 %).

 - Does the study also require an internship?
 Is it supposed to be in Ukraine?

 The course includes internships during the lecture-free period (semester holidays).
 The conditions are the same as with all other MA programs of NaUKMA.
 Of course, the internship can be found at home and abroad.
 The DES team will be happy to advise on this during the 1st.Academic year.